Chief Operating Officer

 No two days are the same.
 A typical week can involve client meetings in London, running a team-building activity, getting involved in project quality assurance or flying to Doha for the day for business development.
 The studio itself is in a typically trendy East London location, and has plenty of white brick, plants, virtual reality and aviation memorabilia.
 We frequently wind down at lunch or at the end of a busy day with a spot of VR gaming, and we’re constantly sharing and discussing interesting articles and videos on the latest developments and trends in the aviation industry.

 What is the role of VR in the airline passenger experience?

-Where do you see aviation VR going next?
+Where do you see VR going next in the aviation sector?

 If you could sit next to anyone on a flight, who would it be?

 Sean Bean.
-I’m a massive Bond fan and his portrayal of Trevelyan in GoldenEye was the best villain performance I’ve ever seen.
-I’d hope for his sake the flight was short-haul as I’d probably have thousands of questions for him!
+I’m a massive Bond fan, and his portrayal of Trevelyan in GoldenEye was the best villain performance I’ve ever seen, nailing the friend-turned-foe role with style.
+I’d hope for his sake the flight was short-haul, as I’d probably have thousands of questions for him!